 The input unit of a computer plays a crucial role in facilitating interaction between the user and the system.
 It is responsible for accepting data from various external devices and converting it into a format that the computer can process.
 This process is essential because computers operate using binary code, while users typically communicate in human-readable formats (Table 1.1).

-The input unit serves as the intermediary that translates user input into data that can be understood and manipulated by the Central Processing Unit (CPU).
+The input unit serves as the intermediary that translates user input into data that can be understood and manipulated by the CPU.

-Table 1.1: Functions of the Input Unit.